MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog.md

 ## Option 1: Connect to the Audit Log using basic authentication

-Make sure the account that is used to configure this section has permission to access the audit logs and does not have multi-factor authentication (MFA) enabled.
+Make sure the account that is used to configure this section has permission to access the audit logs and doesn't have multifactor authentication enabled.
 Global tenant admins have access to the audit logs by default and can grant access to the audit logs for other user accounts or groups through the Exchange Admin Center.

 Keep in mind that once a user account has access to the audit logs, they have access to all audit logs across every Microsoft service that reports telemetry